iamfutureflash/omegle-but-better/README.md

-# omagle-but-better
+# omegle-but-better
-omagle-but-better by harkirat singh , in this i code along with the video
+Omegle-but-better by harkirat Singh , in this I code along with the video